Remi-Gau/cobidas-PET/README.md

 ## How to use it

 You can navigate each section on the left and then answer the questions corresponding to your fMRI analysis.
-This is meant to make sure that you have not forgotten any of the essential information in the methods and results parts of your article.
+This is meant to make sure that you have not forgotten any of the essential information during data collection or later in the methods and results parts of your article.

-At the end, you can click on `Export` (bottom left) to get a zip file containing machine readable json files that captures information about your method/results section: our next step is to use this to automate the part of the methods writing and to submit the information alongside data submission to Neurovault and other data archives.
+At the end, you can click on `Export` (bottom left) to get a zip file containing machine readable json files that captures information about your method/results section: our next step is to use this to automate the part of the methods writing and to submit the information alongside data submission to a journal and other data archives.

 ## Why this project?